 ‘The ethos of the Royal College of Music Percussion Faculty is centred on recognising what the profession needs and equipping you with those essential skills.’

-The Percussion Faculty currently boasts more than 40 former students in the UK’s leading orchestras.
+Many former students of the Percussion Faculty are in the UK’s leading orchestras.
 The backbone of our teaching has a clear orchestral bias, but today’s training covers all aspects of percussion activity, enabling you to enter the profession equipped with the musical tools of the trade.

-Percussion students at the Royal College of Music enjoy the benefits of a vibrant faculty housed in a purpose-built percussion suite.
+Percussion students at the Royal College of Music enjoy the benefits of a vibrant faculty housed in a purpose-built percussion suite, which was opened by Dame Evelyn Glennie.
 We have state-of-the-art technology and practice facilities for teaching world percussion alongside the orchestral repertoire.

 Students have the opportunity to participate in repertoire classes with players from leading orchestras and benefit from workshops given by distinguished visiting artists.